Here’s Why Boston’s Truly Original Mystic Brewery Is Calling It Quits

 The surprising news was announced last Friday, Sept.
 27, with a social media post signed by founder Bryan Greenhagen.
 Along with expressions of sorrow and gratitude, Greenhagen told fans that over the next few weeks, Mystic “will be celebrating what our brewery has accomplished by releasing some final batches, special beers, and selling off our beer archive as well as selling off all of our barrels to the public.”

-The brewery hasn’t yet set a firm closing date, and Greenhagen adds that since his initial announcement, “There has been a ton of attention resulting in interest in rescuing Mystic.”
 It remains to be seen what the future could hold, but in the meantime, there are very real reasons that led Greenhagen to make this decision.
-In a BeerAdvocate forum post over the weekend, he elaborated.
+In a BeerAdvocate forum post on September 28, he elaborated.
 It’s a “very complex constellation” of reasons, he tells Boston.
 The limits of Mystic’s current location, as well as a very expensive attempt to move into a new space, were certainly chief among them.

 “It’s not that people don’t want [our] high quality beer, it’s that people can’t get it,” he says.